lehnertu/TEUFEL/README.md

 # TEUFEL
-Terahertz Emission from Undulators and Free-Electron Lasers
+THz Emission from Undulators and Free-Electron Lasers
 =======================================

 This is a C++ project to support tracking of charged particles in